lucidrains/NWT-pytorch/README.md

 ## NWT - Pytorch (wip)

-Implementation of <a href="https://arxiv.org/abs/2106.04283">NWT</a>, audio-to-video generation, in Pytorch
+Implementation of <a href="https://arxiv.org/abs/2106.04283">NWT</a>, audio-to-video generation, in Pytorch.

+<a href="https://next-week-tonight.github.io/NWT/">Generated samples</a>

 ## Citations